minernchan/NUScheduler-doc/README.md

 For Milestone 3, we have worked on improving on current features based on feedback from Milestone 2, as well as adding new features to the web application to make it easier to use.

 #### Improvements on current features mentioned in Milestone 2:
 We have made changes to the User Profile model to include more academic information (such as year of study, faculty etc) as well as using email addresses as the users' log in ID instead of unique usernames.
-After letting some users (other NUS students) test out the web app, we obtained certain feedback regarding the user interface and decided to remove the sidebar and shift its contents into the navbar.
+After letting some users test out the web app, we obtained certain feedback regarding the user interface and decided to remove the sidebar and shift its contents into the navbar.
 The content has also been more centralized and rescaled so that the information is presented in a neater manner which is easier on the users' eyes and icons from FontAwesome were  added to make the UI more pleasant.
 Also, the code for the html has been edited to be mobile friendly.

 #### New features added for Milestone 3:
 For the schedule post submission, we have added a dropdown text select menu with module codes retrieved from the NUSMods API from semesters 1 and 2 from AY14/15 up to semester 1 AY18/19.
 We intended to incorporate this feature together with a 'tags' function, however, due to time constraints, we could only implement it as a text field where the selected modules are delimited by commas.